- Live Streaming

 "I think that the film about Braco is a great reminder to live our lives in the simplest way possible.
 It reminds us that we can find the answers in silence, from which we all came from."

 Dominik Sedlar's script, supervised by the author of the film 'Rain man' Barry S. Morrow , makes us reflect on our own life and opens up new perspectives.
 Antonio Salvatore created beautiful music, which colors the film and awakens emotions that bring us back to all those moments when we felt free and secure.

 What viewers were also impressed by is the amazing footage, filmed and edited by Dario Bajurin, especially in Croatia at the famous beach Zlatni rat and in Plitvice.
 All together makes us feel Braco's deep connectednes to nature, which he dearly loves.
 Angelika Whitecliff tells in the film, that a man like Braco is absolutely neccessary at this time on our planet.
 "We need somebody to remind us of our humanity, to help us to come back in sync with nature and to value nature, because we are a part of it."

-(from The Alchemist by Paulo Coelho)
+"Life really is generous to those who pursue their destiny." (from The Alchemist by Paulo Coelho)